qragsda80/Pi_In_The_Sky/README.md

 ### The Project

+Times are changing.
+Engineers such as Quinn & Shrey are super chill, but need to stay current in order to keep being chill.
+Drones are the next big thing in engineering, and building one successfully: that's super chill.
+As engineer's in the modern times, our job is to help[ the world, and be chill while doing it, because we want to set a good example for others who think Engineering is for not-chill people.

+What to we do?
 Fly a drone controlled by a remote and be able to collect data on an altimeter, and then be able to land the drone.
+The very concept of the drone screams modern while including glimpses of chillness.
+Collecting data while in the air adds another aspect of chillness to the build.
+Although the drone in it's current proposal only collects flight data, it lays the foundation for additional sensors and functionalities never dreamed of before in a High School Engineering class.
+This drone, through it's simplicity, lays a foundation of chillness in Engineering for generations to come.

 ### Success Criteria